-Start off with your elbows tucked in close to your body and your hands close together.
-Contract your shoulder and your mid-back muscles, separate your hands and then relax.
+Start with your elbows tucked in close to your body, and your hands close together.
+Contract your shoulder and mid-back muscles, separate your hands and then relax.
 Look for a smooth and controlled movement.
-Hold for one second, tighten your back and then relax for one second.
-Really target the rotator cuff muscles and those mid-back muscles.
+Hold for one second, tighten your back and then relax.
+Target the rotator cuff muscles and those mid-back muscles.
 The wall provides ‘feedback’ to ensure you stay in good alignment throughout the exercise.

 With this exercise, we have added more movements.
 We are challenging the rotator cuff and working those mid-back and scapular muscles.

-Again, stand in good alignment up against the wall with your elbows in.
-Move your hands apart, reach out to approximately shoulder height, and then lower back to the start.
+Again, stand in good alignment against the wall with your elbows in.
+Move your hands apart, reach out to approximately shoulder height, and lower back to the start.
 Repeat.

 Hands out in Front

-There you go, those are the 3 Mini Band Wall Exercises that you can do for shoulder health.
-They help in shoulder injury recovery but are also good for regular shoulder health.
-Shoulder injuries tend to be very common in people who exercise regularly, predominantly in men.
+Shoulder injuries are very common in people who exercise regularly, predominantly men.
+There you go, those are the 3 Mini Band Wall Exercises you can do for shoulder health.
+They help recover shoulder injuries but are also good for regular shoulder health.

-Start off really light and make sure that you get the movement correct.
-Go through around 5 repetitions with light resistance, making sure you get the exercise and movement correct.
+Start the light, and make sure that you get the movement correct.
+Go through around five repetitions with light resistance, ensuring you get the exercise and movement correct.

-The mini bands are designed more for leg work, so there is actually quite a bit of resistance.
-I find 5 repetitions are usually sufficient to hit that rotator cuff muscle and target the mid-back with each of the exercises.
-And with the last two exercises, we are really targeting that scapular (or shoulder blade) muscles.
+The mini bands are designed more for leg work, so there is quite a bit of resistance.
+Five repetitions are usually sufficient to hit that rotator cuff muscle and target the mid-back with each exercise.
+And with the last two exercises, we are targeting the scapular (or shoulder blade) muscles.